Quick Tips for Winter Feeding

 2. Supplement wisely.
 A little extra fat for insulation can help keep your horse warm in the winter.
 However, although grain and fat are higher in calories than hay, they won’t build an insulating layer of fat very rapidly.
 Use these supplements to maintain his weight or to add just a few pounds over time.

 3. Consider high-protein hay.
 If the weather is really cold and you want to stoke your horse’s internal furnace, then feed him an extra flake of high-protein hay, such as alfalfa, every day.
-When his normal protein needs are being adequately met, the body will use the excess protein for energy, adding to his body-fat stores.
-Also, as he digests and metabolizes this extra protein, he’ll produce extra heat, raising his core body temperature by a degree or so for about half a day (significant in subzero weather).
+(Slowly help him adjust to new feed over a period of time!)
+When his normal protein needs are being adequately met, the body will use the excess protein for energy.
+Thus adding to his body-fat stores.
+Also, as he digests and metabolizes this extra protein, he’ll produce extra heat.
+This raises his core body temperature by a degree or so for about half a day (significant in subzero weather).

 If alfalfa hay isn’t available, you can feed your horse three to four pounds of alfalfa pellets once or twice per day.
 Work with your veterinarian to design an ideal winter diet for your horse.